snowflakedb/SnowAlert/docs/src/pages/k8s.rst

 Quickstart
 ==========
-To use the included manifests (warninig, they will deploy into the default namespace).
+To use the included manifests (warning, they will deploy into the default namespace).
 Modify the sa-secrets.yaml file with base64 encoded values that are the result of the non-KMS install process (i.e. the values contained within the envs file).